benel/SOS21Server/README.md

     ]}

-* Effects on the place "Paris Dairy"
+* Global effects from the actions carried out in "Paris Dairy"

 GET /effects_by_place/parisDairy
     {"rows":[